My Modest 007 Collection

 TRACY'S WEDDING RING

 The wedding ring purchased by Bond for Contessa Teresa di Vicenzo (Teresa "Tracy" Draco) was designed by Charles de Temple, a London jeweler who made some of the more flamboyant and dramatic statement pieces of jewelry in Britian during the 1960's.
 Temple was hired to create the wedding ring for OHMSS, and two were delivered by him for the film, identical but for being different sizes.
 The rings are two-piece, two-color (white and yellow) gold bands, one fitting inside the other, with the stylized words 'ALL THE TIME IN THE WORLD'.
 The words are a reference to the title of the song by Louis Armstrong used in the film, We Have All The Time In The World.
 Bond repeats those title words at the end of the film as he holds Tracy in his arms after she has been murdered by Irma Bunt and Ernst Stavro Blofeld.
 Tracy's wedding ring was Temple's second encounter with the Bond films - the gold pinkie worn by Honor Blackmon to the premiere of Goldfinger also was designed by Temple.
-The ring I have is an exquisite prop, but the prop artist has asked that pictures of the replica prop ring not be displayed on any website, and I am honoring that request.
+The ring I have is an exquisite replica prop, but the wording has been changed to 'ALL THE LOVE IN THE WORLD'.
+An excellent rendition of a difficult prop by Peter and Markus - kudos!

 MORLAND SPECIAL THREE-RING CIGARETTES